 Tibetan and tribal silver are largely interchangeable terms in the costume jewelry market.
 Both have no silver content, and both might not be free from lead or other dangerous metals.

 Practically, the only difference between these two metals is in how they’re marketed.
-A piece of jewelry may be described as either if it meets general consumer expectations around how “tribal” or “Tibetan” jewelry should look.
+A piece of jewelry may be described as either, depending on whether the seller thinks it meets vague consumer expectations around how “tribal” or “Tibetan” jewelry should look.

 For example, products with designs and motifs associated with African or Native American cultures are often referred to as tribal silver.
 Similarly, pieces that feature Eastern and Buddhist patterns and symbols are likely to be sold as Tibetan silver.